Ecommerce packaging: everything you need to know

 Why is packaging important in ecommerce?

-By and large, the importance of ecommerce packaging boils down to three things: protection, brand-building and word-of-mouth marketing.
+In essence, the importance of ecommerce packaging boils down to three things: protection, brand-building, and word-of-mouth marketing.

 Protection